 St. Johns County

-The new appointment preregistration system replaces St. Johns County’s previous Eventbrite vaccine registration program and is only for people who are receiving their first dose of the COVID-19 vaccine.
+The appointment preregistration system is only for individuals who are receiving their first dose of the COVID-19 vaccine.

 Second doses in St. Johns County